sashcrusader/Phishing-Demo/README.md

     For windows user
-       you have to install apache server using WAMP or XAMPP put all the files into which is created inside XAMPP-htdocs folder or  in WAMP or XAMPP open any web browser get acces using "localhost/index.html/"
+       you have to install apache server using WAMP or XAMPP put all the files into which is created inside XAMPP-htdocs folder or WAMP-www open any web browser get acces using "localhost/index.html/"

     For Linux user